 Minimal Traditional, 1935 - 1950 Evolving out of the Depression Era, Minimal Traditional homes represent restraint and economy without being austere; simple in plan, rooflines, and minimal decoration or architectural features.
 Primarily used for residential construction, the forms are compact and simple L-shaped, or rectangular with a shallow projecting cross gable roof with a low to moderate pitch and little to no eave.
 Facades are finished with wood siding, smooth stucco, brick, asbestos, or masonry veneers with varied windows that include casement, picture, and multi-pane or one-over-one sash windows arranged asymmetrically.
 There is little architectural ornamentation.
-As stated in A Field Guide to American Houses, in post-war developments the style is often found alongside early Ranch houses.
-Examples in Palm Beach include features such as gable vents with tropical designs, front porches with wood columns or wrought iron supports, and traditional cornice and eave details.
+As stated in "A Field Guide to American Houses", in post-war developments the style is often found alongside early Ranch houses.
+Examples in Palm Beach can be found on Seabreeze, Seaspray and Seaview Avenues and include features such as gable vents with tropical designs, front porches with wood columns or wrought iron supports, and traditional cornice and eave details.